-The Funds will produce these outcomes by layering purchased and written FLEX Options.
+The Buffer Funds will produce these outcomes by layering purchased and written FLEX Options.
 The customizable nature of FLEX Options allows for the creation of a strategy that sets desired target outcome parameters.
-The FLEX Options comprising a Fund's portfolio have terms that, when layered upon each other, are designed to buffer against losses or match the gains of the S&P 500 Index.
+The FLEX Options comprising a Buffer Fund's portfolio have terms that, when layered upon each other, are designed to buffer against losses or match the gains of SPY.
 However, another effect of the layering of FLEX Options with these terms is a cap on the level of possible gains.

-Any FLEX Options that are written by a Fund that create an obligation to sell or buy an asset will be offset with a position in FLEX Options purchased by the Fund to create the right to buy or sell the same asset such that the Fund will always be in a net long position.
-That is, any obligations of a Fund created by its writing of FLEX Options will be covered by offsetting positions in other purchased FLEX Options.
-As the FLEX Options mature at the end of each outcome period, they are replaced.
-By replacing FLEX Options at the end of an outcome period, each Fund seeks to ensure that investments made at the commencement of any given outcome period will buffer against negative returns of the S&P 500 Index, before fees and expenses.
+Any FLEX Options that are written by a Buffer Fund that create an obligation to sell or buy an asset will be offset with a position in FLEX Options purchased by the Buffer Fund to create the right to buy or sell the same asset such that the Buffer Fund will always be in a net long position.
+That is, any obligations of a Buffer Fund created by its writing of FLEX Options will be covered by offsetting positions in other purchased FLEX Options.
+On the FLEX Options expiration date, each Buffer Fund intends to sell the FLEX Options prior to their expiration and use the resulting proceeds to purchase new FLEX Options for the next outcome period.
+By purchasing new FLEX Options annually, each Buffer Fund seeks to ensure that investments made in a given month during the current year buffer against negative returns of SPY up to pre-determined levels in that same month of the following year.
+The Buffer Funds do not offer any protection against declines in SPY exceeding 10% on an annualized basis.
+Shareholders will bear all SPY losses exceeding 10% on a one-to-one basis.

-The FLEX Options owned by each of the Funds will have the same terms (i.e. same strike price and expiration) for all investors of a Fund within an outcome period.
+The FLEX Options owned by each of the Buffer Funds will have the same terms (i.e. same strike price and expiration) for all investors of a Buffer Fund within an outcome period.
+The Buffer Cap Level will be determined with respect to each Buffer Fund on the inception date of the Buffer Fund and at the beginning of each outcome period and is determined based on the price of the FLEX Options acquired by the Buffer Fund at that time.